cbcrg/tcoffee/docs/tcoffee_manual.rst

   $$: t_coffee sproteases_small.fasta -mode mcoffee -output clustalw, html

-When this is done, all the alignments will be combined into one.
-If you open the file sproteases_small.html with your favorite web browser, you will see a colored version of your alignment: the alignment is colored according to the consistency of the different methods used.
-Regions in red have a high consistency, so all the methods agree and you can expect them to be fairly accurate.
-Regions in green/blue have the lowest consistency, meaning that all the methods deliver different alignment in these regions and you should not trust them.
-Overall this alignment has a score of 80, which means that it is 80% consistent with the entire collection.
-This is a fairly high index, which means you can probably trust your alignment (at least where it is red).
+The final MSA is a combination of all methods.
+The alignment is colored with the T-Coffee consistency color scheme, but in this case the colors will reflect the consistency between methods: 1) regions in red have a high consistency, so all the methods agree and you can expect them to be fairly accurate, 2) regions in green/blue have the lowest consistency, meaning that all the methods deliver different alignment in these regions and you should not trust them.
+Overall this alignment has a score of 951 (1000 being the max), which means that it is roughly 95% consistent with the entire collection; this is a fairly high index meaning that you can trust your alignment.

+.. warning:: Some values are given here as an indication, however, depending on the T-Coffee version you are using these values may not be exactly equal.

 Using selected methods to compute your MSA
 -------------------------------------------
-Using the 8 Methods of M-Coffee can sometimes be a bit heavy, if you only want to use a subset of your favorite methods, you should know that each of these methods is available via the **-method flag**.
+Using the 8 methods predefined in M-Coffee can sometimes be a bit heavy, if you only want to use a subset of your favorite methods, you should know that each of these methods is available via the **-method flag**.
 You can make all the combination you want !!!
 For instance, to combine MAFFT, MUSCLE, T-Coffee and ProbCons, you can use:

 ::

   $$: t_coffee sproteases_small.fasta -method=t_coffee_msa,mafft_msa,probcons_msa, \
       muscle_msa -output=html

 Aligning profiles
 =================